 What Can Cause Sudden Knee Pain Without Injury?

 Many conditions can cause knee pain that is not set off by a type of injury.
 Some of these conditions include:

 Tendons are what connect the joints to the bones.
-Repetitive actions, such as walking or running, can cause inflammation and swelling in the tendons, which is called tendinitis.
-Because of how often the knees are used in everyday activities, such as walking, knee tendinitis is a fairly common condition.
+Repetitive actions, such as walking or running, can cause inflammation and swelling in the tendons, which is called tendonitis.
+Because of how often the knees are used in everyday activities, such as walking, knee tendonitis is a fairly common condition.

 Osteoarthritis is the most common type of arthritis and is most prevalent in athletes and individuals with occupations that require repetitive movements.